 - Oil for frying the Koftas

 - 1 Tbsp Curd/Dahi

-In a separate bowl, take the gram flour, rice flour, grated bottle gourd (remember to squeeze out excess water), ajwain, jeera, salt, chopped green chilly and coriander and mix well.
-The water in the bottle gourd should make the mixture moist.
-Add more water accordingly and make a paste like consistency.
+- In a separate bowl, take the gram flour, rice flour, grated bottle gourd (remember to squeeze out excess water), ajwain, jeera, salt, chopped green chilly and coriander and mix well.
+The water in the bottle gourd should make the mixture moist and give it a paste like consistency.
 However, if you need, you may add water in very small quantities till the mixture reaches the desired consistency.

 - Deep fry like bhajiyas in hot oil.

 - Remove on a tissue paper when it is fried crisp.